The Test Dream: Synopsis

-Cooking for Tony, his comare Valentina accidentally sets fire to the sleeve of her nylon kimono and is badly burned.
-After visiting her in a hospital burn unit, he calls on Tony B. Tony notices that his cousin is behaving erratically but does not know the reason.
+Cooking for Tony, his comàre Valentina accidentally sets fire to the sleeve of her nylon kimono and is badly burned.
+After visiting her in a hospital burn unit, Tony calls on Tony B. Tony notices that his cousin is behaving erratically but does not know the reason.
 Tony B has just learned that Angelo Garepe, his former cellmate and close friend, has been murdered by Phil and Billy Leotardo.
 Tony B says he has to leave soon with his sons, so Tony himself leaves.

 Tony checks into a luxury suite at the Plaza Hotel and nearly runs into Dr. Melfi there.
 When evening comes, a bored Tony starts drinking and nuisance-calls Charmaine Bucco, to whom he is attracted; she tells her unknown caller to stop it.
 After asking for an Asian girl from an escort agency, Tony receives a voicemail from Silvio telling him about Angelo's murder.
 He immediately tries to call Tony B, who is already on the move and is not answering his phone.
-He also frantically calls Tony B's casino, Aunt Quintina, and the Bada Bing, telling everyone to let Tony B know he is looking for him.
+He also frantically calls Tony B's casino, Aunt Quintina and the Bada Bing, telling everyone to let Tony B know he is looking for him.
 The escort arrives and, at some point, Tony falls asleep and has a long and vivid dream.

 Tony first encounters the deceased Carmine Lupertazzi, who is hiding from "the man upstairs".
 He then receives a phone call telling him to kill somebody.
 Next, he sits in Dr. Melfi's office and is counseled by his deceased "ex-comàre" Gloria Trillo.
 He then finds himself riding in the backseat of a 1959 Cadillac Eldorado being driven by his long-dead father Johnny Boy and accompanied by the also-deceased Big Pussy Bonpensiero and Mikey Palmice.
 Mikey briefly turns into Artie.
 Tony asks where they are going and Pussy, who has now turned into Ralphie Cifaretto, turns around and says, "We're driving you to the job."